algife/vue-node-code-challenge/README.md

 - [x] Learning Vue.js for the very first time and create a boilerplate project
 - [x] Create a Vue.js SPA Front-end displaying the album's names and thumbnails in a grid
 - [x] Create a filtering functionaly using a search box (without API requests)
-- [ ] Add Unit Testing to the task 1 and written explanations of the technical decissions
+- [x] Give written explanations of the technical decissions
 - [ ] Learn about Vue.js Unit Testing and Add It to the project

 #### Roadmap for Task 2

-- [ ] Add written explanations/justifications (take a look to Task 2 / Step 1)
+- [ ] Give written explanations/justifications for Task 2
 - [ ] Refactor the code accordingly

 ## Challenges faced during the development